Geriatric medicine (often referred to as 'care of the elderly') is the largest specialty in the UK in terms of consultant numbers.

 Doctors can work in different clinical settings including acute care, rehabilitation wards and the community.

-Although it is possible to train in geriatric medicine alone and obtain a single CCT, it is strongly recommended that trainees pursue 'dual training' in geriatric medicine and general (internal) medicine (GIM), which takes five years to complete (or pro-rata if training less-than-full-time).
+The vast majority of training programmes in geriatric medicine will be 'dual accredited with general (internal) medicine (GIM), which takes five years to complete (or pro-rata if training less-than-full-time).

 Dual training ensures that specialists of the future have the necessary skills to deal with all the problems which may occur in old age.